Will Xavier cover the spread vs. Oakland? Betting Trends, Record ATS

 Xavier vs. Oakland: Betting Trends, Record ATS, Home/Road Splits - November 27

-The Xavier Musketeers (4-2) host the Oakland Golden Grizzlies (3-3) after winning three straight home games.
-The Musketeers are double-digit favorites by 13.5 points in the matchup, which begins at 6:30 PM ET on Monday, November 27, 2023.
-The over/under in the matchup is 148.5.
+The Xavier Musketeers (4-2) host the Oakland Golden Grizzlies (3-3) after winning three home games in a row.
+The Musketeers are double-digit favorites by 13.5 points in the contest, which tips at 6:30 PM ET on Monday, November 27, 2023.
+The matchup's over/under is 151.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!